epsilonite/data-viz-project/README.md

 ## Ethical Considerations:

-1. Data Accuracy and Transparency was maintained by obtaining data from accurate, up-to-date, reliable sources (e.g., government agencies, scientific studies, or reputable organizations).
-All Data Sources are mentioned clearly
+1. **Data Accuracy and Transparency**: Data was sourced from accurate, up-to-date, and reliable sources, such as government agencies, scientific studies, and reputable organizations.
+All data sources are clearly cited to ensure transparency and accountability.
-2. Any biased narrative was avoided, all data visualizations are fact driven and crossed verified from different sources
+2. **Avoiding Bias**: Efforts were made to avoid any biased narrative.
+All visualizations are fact-driven, and data was cross-verified using multiple reputable sources to ensure accuracy and objectivity
-3. Balance view is protrait along with important mitigation and conservation policies promoting reforestation, Protected Area Establishment etc.
+3. **Balanced Perspective**: A balanced view is portrayed by including important mitigation and conservation efforts, such as reforestation initiatives, the establishment of protected areas, and other sustainability measures.
+This helps present both the challenges and solutions.
-4. Avoiding a “single-story” narrative, in most cases worldwide visualization were created though data handling was too difficult.
+4. **Comprehensive View**: To avoid a "single-story" narrative, global visualizations were created wherever possible, despite the complexity of handling large-scale data.
+This ensures a broader, more comprehensive understanding of the issues at hand.

 ---
 <br>